Pujak09/Face-Recognition/README.md

 * webcam window will open and it will detect your face and also show your id
 * Now you can see your Attendance in Attendance_ML.csv file which is automatically saved.
 * For deployment of then project go to the Terminal and write the command-- streamlit run Attendance.py and then press enter
-* After that it display "You can see view your streamlit app in your browser" and two link one is Local URL: http://localhost:8501 , Another one Network URL: http://192.168.2.131:8501
+* After that it will display "You can see view your streamlit app in your browser" and two link one is Local URL: http://localhost:8501 , Another one Network URL: http://192.168.2.131:8501
 * Paste the link on your favourite browser after that webcam window will open and detect the face and mark automatic attendance.
 ## Documentation: